 Parcels A and B would have to be used exclusively for public purposes and the state could reenter and repossess the property upon termination of such use.
 The attorney general could bring an action to quiet title to and regain possession of the property if the grantee disputed the state's exercise of its right of reentry.
-If the state did reenter and repossess the property, it would not be liable for reimbursing any party for any improvements made on the property.
 Any fees, terms, or conditions for the use of the property would have to be applied to both residents and nonresident members of the public.
 The conveyance would have to include these provisions.